tania05/ProjectHermesEthereum/README.md

 * What happens if the message sender includes a bogus message ID, public nonce, or private nonce when transmitting the message to his/her peers?
     * In this case, users will be unable to call `addHop` and `receiveMessage`.
+    * We think this isn't an issue because we can just have the hop devices only redistribute a message if they are successfully able to call addHop
 * Since the message ID and public nonce are stored in clear text, what happens if other users tamper with those values before retransmitting the message?
+    * We think this isn't an issue because a hopping device doesn't gain any benefit from tampering with the message.
+If the message ID is tampered with, then the receiver will never be able to call receiveMessage, preventing money from being distributed.
+If the public nonce is tampered with, then other devices will just stop distributing the message.
 * Currently the smart contract sends the entire global pool to a user when `receiveMessage` is called.
 This should probably be changed to just some percentage of the global pool